Introduction

 The weird open-mouthed grille with the sort-of goatee beard below?
 Gone.
 The contrast colour wheel arches and side trims?
 Gone.
 The bonkers lime green paintwork?
 Also gone.

 Presumably in an effort to broaden its appeal, Genesis has opted to make the new GV60 a little more… well, normal.
 And actually, that’s no bad thing.
 To my eyes, the original always looked a little too fussy - a touch too designed.
-The facelifted car is cleaner, less decorated and, in my irrelevant opinion, all the better for it.
+The facelifted car is cleaner, less decorated and I reckon it's all the better for it.
 The front end is neater and more cohesive than before while the removal of the wheel arch trims gives it a smoother profile.
-Less is more, as this exercise proves.
+Obviously the Magma is a bit of a different case.
+I mean, it has a rear wing that looks like it's got tiny devil horns...
+It's not subtle, and that's precisely the point.
+But for the rest of the GV60 range, less is definitely more.

-Sadly though, you still don’t get rear wiper.
-Although the IONIQ 5 gained one as part of its facelift, the GV60 doesn’t, so be prepared to have a bottle of Mr Muscle and a microfibre cloth under the false floor in the boot.
+Sadly though, you still don’t get a rear wiper, so be prepared to have a bottle of Mr Muscle and a microfibre cloth under the false floor in the boot.

 That said, the GV60 still has some disappointing elements.
 While it’s great to see buttons for things like the seat heaters, the Korean obsession with shiny silver plastic does the cabin no favours.
 Not only do they look and feel cheap, but because they’re silver, seeing what the switch is for can be impossible in certain lights.
 In direct sunlight, you simply can’t read the writing or see the tiny LED light that indicates whether the switch is on or off.
 Mercedes flirted with silver switchgear for a brief period in the 2000s before ditching it.
 Genesis should consider taking a similar approach.